How to Structure a Speech

 Have you heard of the ‘Rule of Three’?
 It’s so-called because research suggests information presented in threes is more memorable.

-Therefore, try to break up the speech body – the core message – into three clear sections to make it easier to follow.
+When considering how to structure your speech try to break up the speech body – the core message – into three clear sections to make it easier to follow.

+Ideally, they will be broadly equal in length.
 However, this will only work if it makes sense from a content perspective.

-For example, if you’re comparing the pros and cons of a subject, then two main sections make sense.
+And if you’re comparing the pros and cons of a subject, then two main sections make sense.

 Make sure the (three) key areas of the main message are arranged in logical order so the presentation flows.